 In the words of one TV insider: “My hunch is that Ozzie has to go to the penalty box for awhile.”

 Guillen may not even be interested in a TV gig.
-Obviously, he is hoping somebody will … Continue Reading
+Obviously, he … Continue Reading

 Fox Sports loves graphics and other gizmos to illustrate the game.
 With the exception of the glowing puck, most of them work.